 Looking for some good clean family fun that won’t break the bank or make you break out in hives?
 Here’s a short list of fun things to do with the family.

 Confession time: my kids play too many video games and watch too many Youtube videos.
 We don’t have cable, but we have Amazon, and so many of them drift toward screens when school is done for the day.

 Who are we kidding?
 So do I.

 FishPapa and I have been discussing this and troubleshooting how we can turn the tide in our home.
-While we don’t think video games are the devil, we also know we don’t want a steady diet of them, especially as the summer approaches.
+While we don’t think video games are the devil, we also know we don’t want a steady diet of them.